JeyRunner/tuda-typst-templates/README.md

 typst --watch main.typ --font-path fonts/
 ```

 This will watch your file and recompile it to a pdf when the file is saved.
 For writing, you can use [Vscode](https://code.visualstudio.com/) with these extensions: [Typst LSP](https://marketplace.visualstudio.com/items?itemName=nvarner.typst-lsp) and [Typst Preview](https://marketplace.visualstudio.com/items?itemName=mgt19937.typst-preview).
+Or use the [typst web app](https://typst.app/) (here you need to upload the logo and the fonts).

 Note that we add `--font-path` to ensure that the correct fonts are used.
 Due to a bug (typst/typst#2917 typst/typst#2098) typst sometimes uses the font `Roboto condensed` instead of `Roboto`.